ChatFin: Expedited license renewal process with a Whatsapp Chatbot

 Every day, thousands of South Africans are faced with the tedious task of renewing their vehicle licenses.
 Traditionally, motorists had two options to obtain new license disks: Either spend hours in queues at regional licensing departments or have it done at the Post Office.

 ChatFin, a solution, application and investment provider in the financial services industry, identified a gap in the market to offer a digital intermediary service for vehicle owners.
 The idea was to automate parts of the process and enable customers to complete the renewal on their preferred channel.

 Improving licence renewals with WhatsApp

-Implementing a chatbot on WhatsApp as the primary channel was a logical choice for a service of this nature, being used by 1.6 billion people in over 180 countries in the world.
+Implementing a chatbot on WhatsApp Business Platform as the primary channel was a logical choice for a service of this nature, being used by 1.6 billion people in over 180 countries in the world.
 Their channel verification with its green checkmark also helps customers recognize the verified dialogue quickly.
 This assures that the end customer is communicating with the correct business or organization over WhatsApp, avoiding any possible fraud situations.

 To start with, ChatFin needed to find the right WhatsApp Business Solution provider to pilot what they had in mind, and Infobip met all their criteria.

 Using our WhatsApp Business solution enabled ChatFin to build personalized communication strategies that formed part of the automation process they were developing.
 The result of implementing Infobip’s solution was a chatbot in the form of the ChatBack application.

 All car owners in South Africa can today, at any time, renew their vehicle license over WhatsApp.
 The convenient renewal process takes less than two minutes, saving vehicle owners ample time without waiting in long queues.